mikedzikowski/blog/README.md

 ## Welcome to my blog

-I plan on updating this site soon with scripts and what I've learned by working with my Azure customers.
+I intend to update this website shortly with a brain dump of concepts, scripts, and examples of automation from what I've discovered working in Azure.

 Mike-